 - You will receive a confirmation once you are enrolled for training (see step 6 above).
 You will receive an additional confirmation by the Thursday before your scheduled orientation date with location and directions.

-We hope we are able to help with your clinical education needs.
-Remember that placement is not guaranteed.
-We will do our best to help you find placement and will communicate with you once that happens.
+We would like to help all students with placement, but due to the large quantity of requests and few preceptors available, we are not able to guarantee placement and cannot respond to requests for updates on progress.
+We will do our best to help you find placement and will communicate with you if/when that happens.